Assessing your needs

 Accumulation Phase Super

 Active superannuation accounts need careful planning, investment strategies and ongoing monitoring.
-At BDA we can help with all of those elements.
+At Lighthouse Partners we can help with all of those elements.
 Right from the start our focus is on matching your investor risk profile with the right selection of investments in an account that gives you clear and understandable information, access to that information 24/7 and with the backup of skilled ongoing advice.
 We can provide superannuation plans for individuals and corporate groups.

 We are mindful of the impact of ongoing fees and other charges, but we are also mindful of the impact of not having proper advice and getting it wrong.